Madhuri02n/connecthub/README.md

 - Chat has a working real-time transport (Socket.IO) but no dedicated UI yet — the event contract (`chat:message`) is ready to build against.
 - Admin post moderation isn't yet exposed as a UI action outside the post owner's own controls.
 - AI-generated captions (bonus feature) were not implemented in this pass.
+- `ProfilePage`'s "posts by this user" grid currently filters the general feed client-side rather than using the dedicated `?author=` query param the backend now supports — worth switching over for better performance at scale.
+- Render's free tier cold-starts after 15 minutes of inactivity; a paid tier or a periodic health-check ping would eliminate the wake-up delay.

 ---